plotly/plotly.py/doc/python/text-and-annotations.md

 In the previous example, we set a font `weight` using a keyword value.
 You can also set font `weight` using a numeric value.

 The font weights that are available depend on the font family that is set.
-If you set a font `weight` that isn't available for a particular font familiy, the weight will be rounded to the nearest available value.
+If you set a font `weight` that isn't available for a particular font family, the weight will be rounded to the nearest available value.

 ```python